graphdat/plugin-hbase/README.md

 ### Installation & Configuration

-* The `Hostname` tells Graphdat which hostname or IP Address to use when calling the JMX endpoint
+* The `Hostname` tells Graphdat which hostname or IP Address to use when calling the JMX endpoint (localhost)
-* The `Port` tells Graphdat which port to use when calling the JMX endpoint
+* The `Port` tells Graphdat which port to use when calling the JMX endpoint (10102)
-* The `HBase 0.95+` tells Graphdat which version of HBase you are running as they changed the key names of some metrics
-* The `Username` is the username required to call the JMX endpoint.
+* The `Username` is the username required to call the JMX endpoint. (monitorRole)
-* The `Password` is the password required to call the JMX endpoint.
+* The `Password` is the password required to call the JMX endpoint. (monitorpass)
 * The `Source` is the displayed in the legend.
 It will default to the hostname of the server
 * The `Poll Seconds` is the number of seconds to wait before polling.
 It will default to 5 seconds.